jbcodeforce/aws-studies/docs/data/dynamodb.md

 # [DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html)

 AWS proprietary NoSQL database, Serverless, provisioned capacity, auto scaling, on demand capacity.
-Fully managed,  Highly Available with replication across multiple AZs in one AWS Region by default, Read and Writes are decoupled, and DAX can be used for read cache.
+Fully managed,  Highly Available with replication across multiple AZs in one AWS Region by default, Read and Writes are decoupled, and DAX can be used for delivering a read cache.

 Single digit ms latency, even with increased number of requests.
 Can support millions of requests per second, trillions of row, 100s of TB storage.
 Data is stored on solid-state disks (SSDs) and may be encrypted at rest.